PlutoNetwork/Pluto-iOS/README.md

 #### Contributing

 If you have a modification you'd like to make to existing code or even add features that aren't already present, you may fork the repo and make these changes.
 Then proceed to make a pull request for review.

-## License

-Pluto is released under the GNU Affero General Public License.

-## More about Pluto

-Pluto was started by a small team of students at the University of Colorado Boulder with the goal of building something that would impact the community in some way.
-The idea of an event network was born after we noticed the lack of organization in terms of marketing group meetings, talks, seminars, etc.